Abhi2424shek/PerlHacker/README.md

 # PerlHacker
-Some collection of scripts which are useful in networking.
+Some collection of scripts which are useful in leatning to hack.
 Strictly for educational purposes only.